by Anna Scott

 Now, I’ve walked past the queues for this place on a warm day but have never been brave enough to wait around in the hot weather to take a turn.
 If you’re a more patient person, head on down to this Hyde Park institution along with nearly every other Londoner.

 Technically not west London but rather west of London, this was my local outdoor pool as a youngster.
-It appears to have spruced itself up quite a bit since then and now looks absolutely stunning—well worth a 40-minute drive up the motorway.
+It appears to have spruced itself up quite a bit since then and now looks absolutely stunning—well worth a drive up the motorway.

 Choose from four options in Hampstead Heath: Parliament Lido, men’s pond, women’s pond or the mixed pond.
-All ponds are kept between 21-22c all year while the lido is unheated.

 To define “leisure pool”, I’ve gone with places that have additional features such as water slides and wave machines.
 Brentford Fountain Leisure Centre has both of these on a smaller scale in their own leisure pool, but here are a couple more options a short distance outside of London.